-In addition the external panel member should be provided with directions to the university (if appropriate) and an expenses claim form.
+In addition, the external panel member should be provided with an expenses claim form.

 Before the event

 To do their job effectively, panel members need time to read the documentation thoroughly and to seek clarification in advance on points identified.
 The servicing officer will circulate the documentation to the panel members three weeks prior to the validation event.
 The servicing officer will ask for initial written feedback, requesting that the panel members raise any queries for clarification and highlight any areas they wish to particularly explore during the validation event.